sou1248/-souleymanesow-usdc-2024/README.md

 # souleymanesow-usdc-2024

-Included are project files to support my application for software engineering roles through the GSA's U.S. Digital Corps program.
+Included are project files to support my application for software engineering role through the GSA's U.S. Digital Corps program.

 tester.html: An HTML file to test the function findSearchTermInBooks()